Home · plumbing

 ⚠️ Warning: Never skip shutting off the main water!
 A surprise geyser can cause thousands in damage.

-Step 2: Install the Shut-Off Valve
+Step 2: Install a Dedicated Shutoff

 Step 3: Measure, Cut & Deburr Tubing